-I designed a mobile application called RescU that allows people to book training sessions with rescue shelter dogs and invite other people with depression so that they can experience the benefits of animal therapy, group therapy, and a greater sense of life purpose.
+A service called RescU that allows people with depression to book sessions with rescue shelter dogs and invite other people with depression so that they can experience the benefits of animal therapy, group therapy, and a greater sense of life purpose.

-RescU has garnered extremely positive feedback from friends, strangers, and other designers, with many people mentioning that it’s a “great idea”—however, they say ideas are cheap and success comes down to execution.
-For this reason, I decided to pitch RescU at an investor-pitch feedback event in order to gauge potential investor sentiment and business viability.
-The panellists were very positive towards my pitch and the concept of RescU, which you can watch here.
+Although still in a conceptual stage, RescU has garnered extremely positive feedback.
+Because of this, I decided to pitch RescU at an investor-pitch feedback event in order to gauge potential investor sentiment and business viability; the panellists were very positive towards my pitch and the concept of RescU, which you can watch here.

 People that have had a dog while depressed express a multitude of benefits ranging from getting more exercise, just getting outside the house, to feeling a greater sense of purpose.

 People that attend group therapy find the process extremely healing because sharing your experiences with others causes them to share more of their experiences as well.

 People want and need to feel a greater sense of purpose in their lives, and just need to be provided with the opportunities to be able to achieve this state of being.

 People that are educated about the origins of their depression are better at managing it, and are more hopeful and confident that it can be treated.

 It was also important to map out how Domina experienced her life so that I could identify any potential entry points for intervention.
 In this case, I considered that intervention was most appropriate while Domina was already depressed or was going from a rise in a mood to a depressed state.

 Validation of my initial idea and key insights from the user research led to the design of the minimal viable experience (MVE) that I would prototype.
 The MVE is especially important when introducing the concept to business stakeholders and other members of the team as it can show how both the business and user's interests can be fulfilled.